 7. Food warmers and coolers.

 Food safety is another concern for baby travel.
 When bottle feeding, bub’s milk should be kept warm and Cherub Baby’s Click N Go Travel Bottle Warmer for those into bottle feeding.
 Warm bottles without the need for a power point or batteries you can heat baby food and milk on the go with the click activated heating system.
-For solid feeders, heating up baby food from the freezer is easier with the On the Go Food Pouch Warmer and Cooler from Cherub Baby.
-The innovative On the Go Food Pouch Warmer and Cooler will help you serve baby food warm by heating reusable baby food pouches when on the go quickly and easily with no batteries or mains power required.
+For solid feeders, heating up baby food from the freezer is easier with the On the Go Bottle and Pouch Warmer from Cherub Baby.” from Cherub Baby.
+The innovative On the Go Food Pouch Warmer will help you serve baby food warm by heating reusable baby food pouches when on the go quickly and easily with no batteries or mains power required.
 Simply place your baby food pouch inside the gel warmer, click the metal disc and the gel instantly heats up warming baby’s food to the correct temperature and what is amazing is that it will not overheat.
 The kit also comes with a bonus cooler ice pack that keeps baby food pouch cool for hours!

 8. Blankets, bibs and hats.